kchapelier/poisson-disk-sampling/README.md

 Internally, there are two different implementations of the algorithm.
 The implementation is chosen depending on whether a distanceFunction is passed to the constructor.
 The library is designed in such a way as to keep it transparent to the end user.

-In order to reduce the impact of this dependency on the size of the javascript bundle(s) in web projects, it is possible to explicitly require a given implementation as such :
+In order to reduce the impact of this dependency on the size of the javascript bundle(s) in web projects, it is possible to explicitly require a given implementation.

 ```
 var PoissonDiskSampling = require('poisson-disk-sampling/src/implementations/fixed-density');